-Bird Dog restaurant review - Palo Alto, USA
+Bird Dog restaurant - Palo Alto, USA

 Palo Alto’s cache as a culture and food destination continues to grow with the opening of chef Robbie Wilson’s latest culinary outing, a restaurant that seamlessly and deliciously marries classic California flavours with bold Japanese flourishes.
 A modern concept in the kitchen requires complementary decor, which was done in collaboration with designer Jamie Bush.